Below are some frequent topics related to creating and managing the events and interview process in Slate.

-Event cancellation emails are only sent when the event is cancelled by the student -- they are not sent when the event is cancelled administratively.
+Event cancellation emails are only sent when the event is canceled by the student -- they are not sent when the event is canceled administratively.

 To cancel an event registration as a Slate user as if you are a student (i.e., in a way that will trigger the cancellation email to be sent), do the following: